SITUATION UPDATE: 15 July 2026

 In 2023, it was detected in the southern hemisphere.
 Since then, it has spread through South America to the sub-Antarctic islands and the Antarctic peninsula.

-If this strain of HPAI arrived in New Zealand, it could spread by direct contact between infected and healthy birds, or through contamination of equipment and materials, including water and feed.
+This strain of bird flu can spread by direct contact between infected and healthy birds, or through contamination of equipment and materials, including water and feed.

 Risks to humans and animals

-Human infection with HPAI is rare.
-It is usually only found in people who have had a lot of contact with infected birds or other infected animals.
+The risk to human health is low.
+It remains rare for humans to be infected with H5 bird flu.
+The disease is generally only found in people who have had a lot of close contact with infected birds or other infected animals.

 Overseas, some mammals, including dairy cattle in the United States, have been infected after contact with infected birds.
 With supportive care, infected cattle generally recover in 2 to 3 weeks.